-The city has been offering a digital citizen participation platform on the Internet under the title "Frankfurt fragt mich" (Frankfurt asks me).
-Essential components are the defect detector and the ideas platform.
-Since 2019, the offers can also be used conveniently on mobile devices via an app.
-The accessibility standards applied to the web platform have now been implemented for the app.
-Among other things, it has been adapted so that it harmonises well with speech output tools.
-Contrast and legibility have also been improved, and the font size can now be increased more than before.
-The size of buttons and icons was checked, click paths were simplified.
-The optimization of the app was financed by the municipal department of Inclusion and implemented by the Office for Information and Communication Technology.
-The barrier-free design was tested with the active participation of visually impaired persons.
-"The barrier-free further development of the app is a welcome advance.
-Now people with different handicaps can also actively participate," explains Karl Matthias Schäfer from the Federation of the Blind and Visually Impaired in Hesse.
-An addition to the FFM.de app with the presentation in light language is currently in preparation.
+The city has been offering a digital citizen participation platform on the Internet since 2014 under the title "Frankfurt asks me".
+Key components are the deficiency reporter and the ideas platform.
+Since 2019, the offerings can also be conveniently used on mobile devices via an app.
+The accessibility standards applied to the web platform have now also been implemented for the app.
+Among other things, it has been adapted so that it harmonizes well with speech output assistance programs.
+Contrast and readability have also been improved, and the font size can now be enlarged more than before.
+The size of buttons and icons has been reviewed, and click paths have been simplified.
+The optimisation of the app was financed by the city's Inclusion Unit and implemented by the Office for Information and Communication Technology.
+The barrier-free design was tested with the active participation of visually impaired people.
+"The barrier-free further development of the app is a welcome step forward.
+Now people with different handicaps can also actively participate," explains Karl Matthias Schäfer from the Blind and Visually Impaired Association of Hesse.
+An addition to the FFM.de app with the display in easy language is currently in preparation.